Is a DWI a Felony in Minnesota?

-The Collateral Consequences of a Felony DWI
+The Collateral Consequences of a Felony DWI in Minnesota

 There are consequences for a DWI conviction outside of the penalties prescribed by statute.
 These collateral consequences might not directly result from a criminal conviction, but they can still have a substantial impact on the life of a person convicted of felony DWI.
 Some common collateral consequences include:

 - Loss of Rights: Convicted felons lose the right to vote or own firearms.